lowRISC/opentitan/doc/getting_started/setup_verilator.md

   +UARTDPI_LOG_uart0=-
 ```

-For most use cases, interacting with the UART is all you will need.
+**For most use cases, interacting with the UART is all you will need and you can stop here.**
 However, if you want to interact with the simulation in additional ways, there are more options listed below.

 ## Interact with GPIO (optional)